solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

     ng serve -o
 ```

-You should see a web landing page similar to this:
+A web landing page similar to this should be visible:

 ![](media/2020-03-26-15-41-42.png)

 ### Summary

 At this point, you have simulated the legacy application running on-premises.
+You are ready to start the migration process.
 Now, the Azure target environment will need to be created.

 ## Create and configure your Azure resources